Below I’ve listed 99+ images/pictures of bed bugs, including baby bed bugs, nymphs, fertilized females, eggs, and adults.

-Some bed bugs may attack drapes in packing, shipping or on the production floor.
+- Some bed bugs may attack drapes in packing, shipping, or on the production floor.
 The curtain may also pick bugs at the dry cleaner.
-This may also come from bed-bug infested luggage rugs or mattress to your drapes.

 5. Pictures of Bed Bugs on Mattress

-In addition, the pest will also occupy crevices and cracks – hiding in bed rails, headboards, hollow bed stands, mattresses tufts or folds, and spring soils.
+The pest will also occupy crevices and cracks – hiding in bed rails, headboards, empty bed stands, mattresses tufts or folds, and spring soils.
 You’ll see cast skins, fecal stains, and even eggs.

 5. Bed bugs on a Petri Dish

 These are the bed bugs that my neighbor collected in her daughter’s room.

 Sadly her kids had a meltdown – particularly with her son, who has autism, and thus they had to sleep at my house.

 This made the neighbor feel like a bad mother that the kids had to endure all this.

 5. Pictures of Bed Bug Bites